ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 * Builds M/L models on SAP data
 * Builds on Sabrina's models

-Based on the personas and expertise described above, two scenario or use-cases were defined and implemented.
+Based on the personas and expertise described above, two scenarios or use-cases were defined and implemented.

-### SAP data model discovery and exploration
+### Scenario 1: SAP data model discovery and exploration
-This use-case is conceptually designed for rapid prototyping and piloting of SAP ERP data using Azure Synapse and Microsoft PowerBI(PBI).
-These prototypes and pilots would be the preparation for productive DWH implementations.
+This use-case is conceptually designed for rapid prototyping and piloting on top of SAP ERP data using Azure Synapse and Microsoft PowerBI(PBI).
+These prototypes and pilots would be the agile preparation for productive DWH implementations.

 Before creating the final DWH data models and data ingestion pipelines, certain SAP data model and customer specific data discovery and exploration tasks have typically to be executed:
 * Identify custom columns (Z-fields)